 FPP Section: IHR Section 4.3 (Turbine Maintenance)

-Justification for change:
+Justification for change: Edits proposed by Charles Morrill, WDFW, on 10/8/20.

 Ice Harbor Dam operating gates are currently maintained in a raised operating position using multistage telescoping cylinders.
 These cylinders need to be replaced due to age and condition in order to maintain operational reliability and safety.

-USACE-NWW proposes to replace the telescoping cylinders with single stage cylinders because of lower replacement cost and reduced number of seals, thus providing a benefit to fish with reduced risk for oil spills.
-In addition, this approach improves the reliability to maintain project operations which allows for unit prioritizations that optimize passage for adult attraction and juvenile egress.
+USACE-NWW proposes to replace the telescoping cylinders with single stage cylinders because of lower replacement cost, increased reliability, greater flexibility in unit operation to optimize passage conditions for adults and juveniles, and a lower risk of oil spills.
 Single stage cylinders would require the operating gates be in the SOG or original stored position.
-The effects on FGE are discussed in the accompanying white paper.

-Attached is a white paper (copied below) that provides technical information and justification to support the replacement of the existing multistage hydraulic cylinders with single stage cylinders (as originally designed).
+A white paper is attached (copied below) that provides technical information and justification to support the replacement of the existing multistage hydraulic cylinders with single stage cylinders (as originally designed).
 These cylinders are necessary for operation of the Ice Harbor turbine intake head gates, also referred to as the operating headgates or emergency operating headgates.

 Cylinder replacement is tentatively scheduled to start in May 2021 and complete in April 2023.